github/teach.github.com/classnotes/2013-11-19-nc-state-public-workshop-nov-2013.md

 * Protect your work from experimental changes through branching
 * Push code to repositories on GitHub
 * Collaborate with colleagues through Pull Requests
-* Best Pratices for teams
+* Best practices for teams
 * Reset and reflog